RaydanOMGr/GlowingEyes/README.md

 ## How to download
 You can download it on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/glowing-eyes)

+If you decide to build the mod from the source here (on github) you might encounter some issues.

 ## Usage
 You can toggle your glowing eyes on by doing typing `/eyes toggle on` in chat, and you can toggle them off by typing `/eyes toggle off`<br>
 To change the type of your eyes, type `/eyes type <number>` where `<number>` can be any number from 0 to 16.
 I have taken textures 0 to 15 from the [Vampirism](https://github.com/TeamLapen/Vampirism) mod, 16 I have made myself, but I might add some kind of customization later